As an Amazon Associate I earn from qualifying purchases.

 Calling all Realtors and Designers!!!
-Today I’m putting together a quick list of small yet impactful tips for staging a room to be photographed.
-These simple tweaks can take a space from drab to fab in heartbeat.
+Today I’m putting together a quick list of small yet impactful tips for staging a room.
+While an emtpy room can show the space effectively, a few simple additions can really take a space from drab to fab in heartbeat.

 1) If it’s empty, put something there!